dwcoder/MM-The-Gearmaker/Characterbooks/French_savant.md

 You are arrogant and you treat these English people with slight contempt; if they could just relax their bureaucracy for a moment they might be able to get something useful done.

 You are a decorated French spy, and you have seen active duty.
 But since you are retired, you now mostly spend your time on diplomacy.
+You see yourself as a Savant, but you have no scientific skills whatsoever.
 The French have been trying to recruit Wilbur to defect and come over to their side.

 ## How to respond to cross examination

 Your alibi: Between 9pm and 10pm, you were walking around outside.
 You briefly ran into =Spouse= and you shared some friendly words.
 She looked fine; not like someone who just committed a murder.

+_Only if someone asks you_, the lighter does belong to you.
+Wilbur borrowed it after dinner, he said the matches in his lab had run out.
+Wilbur assumed all french people carry lighters, for some reason.
+They don't, but you do.

 If the Prime Minister is hostile towards you, just ignore =him PM=.
 You won't stoop to =his PM= level.